 In these cakes with beaten whites the following method can also be followed: mix and stir first the yolks with the sugar, then put the flour then, after a good kneading, beat the whites until they are firm, pour two tablespoonfuls to soften the mixture, then the rest little by little.

-Watch the short YouTube video below as this delightful 94-year-old lady shares her mother's traditional Italian biscotti recipe from years ago.
+Watch the short YouTube video below as this delightful 94-year-old lady shares her mother's recipe for Italian biscotti from years ago.

 So authentic, so traditional, so delicious!
-Perfect for the Christmas Holidays or anytime you fancy a treat.
+Perfect for the Christmas Holidays or for any time you fancy a treat.

 Wasn't Clara amazing?
 The list of biscotti ingredients is given rather quickly in the video, so if you missed it, you'll need:

 1/4 teaspoon salt